 The MATLAB ProgIDs for shared servers are:

-Automation server with the version of MATLAB that was most recently used as an Automation server (might not
+with the version of MATLAB that was most recently used as an Automation server (which might not

-desktop MATLAB as an Automation server using the most recent version of
+MATLAB as an Automation server using the most recent version of MATLAB

 The ProgIDs for dedicated servers are:

-These version-independent MATLAB ProgIDs specify the currently installed and registered version of MATLAB.
+These version-independent MATLAB ProgIDs specify the currently registered version of MATLAB.

-In order to create an instance of a specific installed and registered MATLAB version, you can use a version-dependent ProgID.
-For example, using
+To create an instance of a specific registered MATLAB version, you can use a version-dependent ProgID.
+For